alestolfo/alestolfo.github.io/_pages/about.md

 I am grateful to be a recipient of the [CYD Doctoral Fellowship](https://www.epfl.ch/research/services/fund-research/funding-opportunities/fellowship-mobility/cyd-fellowships/awarded-cyd-fellows/).

 <!--- within the [Institute of Machine Learning](https://ml.inf.ethz.ch) --->

+<b>For ETH students: </b> Feel free to reach out via email if you're interested in having me supervise your MSc thesis or semester project.
+I welcome project proposals, but even if you don't have concrete ideas and are simply passionate about leveraging interpretability to improve models, please don't hesitate to contact me.
+I typically allocate my supervision budget 4-6 weeks before the semester starts, so that's the best timing to reach out.